 To this day he insists that he was right to do this, that it was up to my new husband to say nice things about me, not him.
 But he had already stolen the thunder; there can only be one 'most beautiful woman'.
 And he cannot see that to steal that from a woman on her wedding day is so cruel.

 The irony is that my mother didn't even hear him say this!
 I suspect that, thinking that the speeches wouldn't be about her, that she didn't even listen to them.

 When I conceived my first baby I sent my husband to meet my father and tell him, because I didn't want her raining on that parade too.
 I wish I had kept to this for my second baby.
 Now, bear in mind that I miscarried that first baby and it took me a long year and a half to conceive again, so the news of the second pregnancy was huge!

 My parents took the news in such a muted fashion that I might as well have told them that the price of tea-bags was going up.
 It was so blatant that my father even apologised.
 "It might look like we're not excited," he said, "but we are."

 There are many, many more examples of this.
 But this website isn't about me, except in as much as my experiences can provide validation for yours.

 Suffice to say that Narcissistic Mothers cannot step outside their own egos long enough to genuinely celebrate anybody else's special days, events, or successes.

-It leaves we daughters bruised, hurt, bewildered and confused.
-Especially when they, again classic gaslighting, insist that the did celebrate us enough.
+It leaves us daughters bruised, hurt, bewildered and confused.
+Especially when they, again classic gaslighting, insist that they did celebrate us enough.

 The Best-Selling Book: